rtrwalker/geotecha/README.rst

 At times (every time?)
 I have had issues with building from source on windows.
 So here are some hints to point you in the right direction.
-In python2.7 and up to python 3.4 it was relatively easy because there was a mingwpy package ( https://anaconda.org/carlkl/mingwpy ), however, that very useful project has been abandonded
+In python2.7 and up to python 3.4 it was relatively easy because there was a Mingwpy package ( https://anaconda.org/carlkl/mingwpy ), however, that very useful project has been abandoned
 ( https://groups.google.com/forum/#!topic/mingwpy/1k_BLFPLmBI ).
 So here is what works for me on Windows 10, 64 bit with python3.6

-Based on the helpful blog post from Michael Hirsch ( https://www.scivision.co/python-windows-visual-c++-14-required/ ) install the relevant version of Microsoft Build Tools for Visual C++ (2017 for me) from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017 (look in the "Tools for Visual Studio 2017" secton).
+Based on the helpful blog post from Michael Hirsch ( https://www.scivision.co/python-windows-visual-c++-14-required/ ) install the relevant version of Microsoft Build Tools for Visual C++ (2017 for me) from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017 (look in the "Tools for Visual Studio 2017" section).
 Note it is a large install taking up ~6GB.

-Now install m2w64-toolchain hosted by Anaconda (don't be confused by the '64' in 'm2w64-toolchain'; I believe it works for 64 bit and 32 bit systems):
+Now install m2w64-toolchain hosted by Anaconda:

 .. code-block::